diladele/apps/README.md

 # apps

-application definitions for web safety
+Application definitions for web safety used in WS up to 9.4 (next versions from that are in definitions/ repo).